EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 How to Bill Holiday Let Guests for EV Charging (Without Estimating)

-The fairest and most legally-sound way to bill guests per kWh, with current OFGEM rates and a worked example.
+The fairest and most legally-sound way to bill guests per kWh, with current Ofgem rates and a worked example.

 10 min read